 8. Weight

-Unfortunately, cats can be prone to obesity and being overweight.
-If your cat packs on a few extra pounds, you may notice its energy levels lowering.
-This isn’t good for your kitty.
+As is natural, when a cat’s calorie intake exceeds their energy needs, your cat may become overweight or even obese.
+To complicate things further, if your cat packs on a few extra pounds, you may notice their energy levels lowering, perpetuating this cycle.
+This is not good for your kitty.
 They need play and exercise.
 Try to keep your cat engaged and playing.
-If that doesn’t work, switch over to puzzle feeders.
+If that does not work, switch over to puzzle feeders.
 Anything you can do to get movement out of your cat can help with their weight issues.
 You may also need to speak with your veterinarian about how to help them lose the extra pounds and get back to their ideal weight.

 Not every cat is the same.
 Some cats love to play, nonstop.
-Others aren’t big on rushing around the house and would prefer to lounge peacefully.
-Still, even the laziest of cats needs a bit of exercise in their life.
+Others are not big on rushing around the house and would prefer to lounge peacefully.
+Still, even the laziest of cats need a bit of exercise in their life.
 If you notice nothing you do is getting your cat to engage in play, there could be an underlying issue that should be addressed.
 If your cat’s lack of interest lasts for more than a few days, schedule a trip to the veterinarian.
-Whether there’s an issue or not, you’ll feel better knowing you put your kitty’s health and well-being first.
+Whether there’s an issue or not, you will feel better knowing you put your kitty’s health and well-being first.